fvdveen/mu2-deploy/README.md

 ## Prerequisites

-Before installing make sure you have git, make, docker and docker-compose installed
+Before installing make sure you have docker and docker-compose installed

 ## Install